Skip to content

 Use of machinery

-The approach can be very effective on larger plant species.
+It tends to work best when there is a frost and can be very effective on larger plant species.

 In general, it does not terminate grass species as well, which are likely to require a glyphosate application.

+Timing is key.
 When rolling, a temperature of -4oC is generally required to achieve termination, preferably for several days prior to rolling, according to Innovative Farmer field lab trials.
 Such conditions allow frost to penetrate the whole cover crop (helping to shatter stems).

 Well-frozen soil also reduces compaction risks.
 Such conditions are often found very early in the morning (between 2am and 7am), with the heaviest frost usually present before sunrise.

-Discs tend to deal with cover crop residues better than tines, although either work when set up well.
+Discs tend to deal with cover crop residues better than tines, although either work, when set up well.

-Weed pressures may also inform termination plans.
-For example, it can be difficult to target black-grass shaded under a dense cover crop.
 In such scenarios, consider methods that destroy the bulk of the cover crop (such as light grazing or crimper rolling) and reveal black-grass foliage (which can be hit with glyphosate).

 (Image: David Purdy Soils)